viktor132607/viktor132607/README.md

 ## 🎓 Education
 - 📘 **Software University (SoftUni)** – Web Development with C# (2024 – Present)
+  - Currently studying: **DevOps for Developers (2025)**
+    - Software Engineering and DevOps
+    - Containers and Cloud
 - 🎓 **University of Economics – Varna** – Master’s in Accounting and Control (2023 – Present)
 - 🎓 **University of Economics – Varna** – Bachelor’s in Accounting and Audit (2019 – 2023)
 - 🏫 **Vocational High School of Economics and Management – Ruse** – Professional degree in Operational Accounting (2014 – 2019)